U.S. releases satellite images of Russian forces near Ukraine

 Alongside it, the U.S. government published another image of the same area on March 26, also showing helicopters.
 An earlier photograph, from March 22, showed no helicopters in the area.

-A second satellite photograph, taken in the Rostov area on May 12, within 75 km (50 miles) of the Ukraine border, showed what the U.S. government said was a group of Russian armored vehicles.
+A second satellite photograph, taken in the Rostov area on May 12, within 75 kms (50 miles) of the Ukraine border, showed what the U.S. government said was a group of Russian armoured vehicles.
 The vehicles were also there in an earlier picture of the same area, dated March 23.

-Colonel Martin Downie, spokesman for Allied Command Operations at NATO, said recent comments by Russia's leadership on a troop withdrawal did not reflect realities on the ground.

-"The reality is that Russia continues to have 40,000 high readiness troops massed on Ukraine's border and another 25,000 troops in Crimea.
-The units on the latest satellite pictures show mechanized infantry, armored vehicles and combat helicopters," he said in a statement.

 When NATO published similar satellite photographs in April showing a Russian military buildup near the Ukraine border, a Russian official disputed their authenticity, saying the images were from August last year.